Just released: How to raise venture capital in 2023

 The lender’s loss payable status will also provide the lender with notices from the insurance company in the event of cancellation or non-renewal by the carrier.

-Where to look out for Loss Payee & Loss Payable
+Where to Watch for Loss Payee & Loss Payable

 It is common for a bank to need to be added as a Lender’s Loss Payable in case a loan is defaulted on or cancelled due to the insured’s negligence.
 For example, Silicon Valley Bank requires two forms of proof of insurance – General Liability and Property coverage.
 The following is the breakdown of the requirements for each: